San Francisco Bicycle Coalition: Bike to Work Day

 The San Francisco Bicycle Coalition sponsors the annual Bike to Work Day to encourage commuters to try bicycling as a healthy alternative to driving by organizing groups of cyclists to ride together starting from various neighborhoods, matching new bicycle commuters with more experienced "Bike Buddies", and providing free snacks and coffee at "Energizer Stations" along the busiest bike routes.

 In recent years, more elected city officials have participated in Bike to Work Day to show their support for the cycling community.
 Mayor Ed Lee and Supervisors Eric Mar, Mark Farrell, Julie Christensen, Katy Tang, Jane Kim, and Malia Cohen were among the thousands of cyclists who participated in San Francisco's 21st Annual Bike to Work Day on May 14, 2015.

 During the 2015 Bike to Work Day, bicycles made up a majority of street traffic travelling eastbound on Market Street from 8:30 to 9:30, comprising 76% of overall traffic, compared to 54% on Bike to Work Day in 2010.
 Traffic counts were conducted by Municipal Transportation Agency (MTA) staff.

+Stance on Law Enforcement

+In 2020, the San Francisco Bicycle Coalition severed formal ties with the police, citing concerns over "racialized police violence."
+The organization urged member and the public "to consider the potential impact to human life of involving the police in any situation."
+The Bike Coalition also opposed legislation to ban selling five or more bicycles on the street (by what are often called "chop shops") due to the required police enforcement.
+As of 2024, the organization is reassessing its stance on the enforcement of bicycle theft laws.